What is Title Insurance and Who Pays for It?

 Don’t forget, though, that this is only part of what you’ll pay at closing.

-At the pre-approval process, the buyer should also ask for a breakdown of all their potential closing costs from the lender, which will include their smaller part of the title insurance cost.
-Buyers closing cost totals are way higher than the total closing costs for a seller in Oregon or Washington.
+During the pre-approval process, the buyer should also ask for a breakdown of all their potential closing costs from the lender, including their smaller part of the title insurance cost.
+Buyers’ closing cost totals are way higher than the total closing costs for a seller in Oregon or Washington.

 What if a Title Dispute Arises After Closing?